Frequently Asked Questions

 CTE College Credit is designed to give high school students a head start on their college pathway and save them money!

-• The college credit earned is FREE.
+• The college classes earned are FREE.

 CTE College Credit Program